Luther Henson

-Luther Martin Henson (born March 25, 1959) is a former American football player who played defensive lineman for three seasons with the New England Patriots in the National Football League (NFL).
+Luther Martin Henson (born March 25, 1959) is an American former professional football player who was a defensive lineman for three seasons with the New England Patriots in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

 College career

-Henson graduated from Sandusky High School 1977 and went on to play defensive tackle for the Ohio State Buckeyes under coaches Woody Hayes and Earle Bruce.
+Henson graduated from Sandusky High School 1977 and went on to play defensive tackle at Ohio State University under Buckeyes coaches Woody Hayes and Earle Bruce.
 Luther was selected as All Big 10 at the defensive tackle position for the years 1979 and 1980.

 NFL career

 In 1982 Henson was signed as a free agent by New England Patriots under coach Ron Meyers.
 Henson played between 1982 and 1984.